rocjs/roc/docs/config/commands.md

 * [Meta](#meta)

 ## Overview
-Defined in the [Roc configuration object](/docs/config/README.md), often referred to as `roc.config.js`, and contains commands defined by the the different extensions and Roc itself.
+Defined in the [Roc configuration object](/docs/config/README.md), often referred to as `roc.config.js`, and contains commands defined by the the different packages and Roc itself.

 This is a powerful feature of Roc that makes it easy to add new commands that can be used with the cli.
 Roc expects that the commands key have keys for each of the commands that is either a string or a function.
 See example below for a valid structure.